valeum/GardenaBWP/README.md

 # GardenaBWP
 **I started to reverse engineering the Gardena Battery Rain Water Tank Pump 2000/2 in 2022.
-Unfortunately, I found out that the microcontroller cannot be read out.
+Unfortunately, I found out that the microcontroller cannot be read out (https://electronics.stackexchange.com/questions/629883/gardena-battery-rain-water-tank-pump-2000-2-swd-interface).
 Therefore, I have temporarily suspended the project.**

 I have a garden and would like to water it automatically with rain.
 For this I bought a «Gardena Battery Rain Water Tank Pump 2000/2» and would like to control via an ESP microcontroller.